documentation

 Configuration

-1. Go to Agents → Edit for the agent you want to route through Claude Code
+1. Go to Agents → Edit for the agent you want to route through the CLI

 2. Scroll to the CLI Adapter section

-3. Set Adapter Type to “Claude Code (Local CLI)”
+3. Set Adapter Type to the tool you installed — “Claude Code (Local CLI)”, “Codex (Local CLI)”, or “Gemini (Local CLI)”

 4. Set Default Workspace Base (e.g., C:\projects)